Flooding near Vancouver Lake in February 1996.

 - Travel in parts of the county was difficult because of landslide and road closures.

 - More 100 county roads and five bridges were damaged.

 - Railways were closed in the Lakeshore area.

 Most residential evacuations occurred in Woodland, immediately north of Clark County in Cowlitz County.
-The community was ravaged by flooding from the North Fork of the Lewis River.
-President Clinton visited Woodland and toured flood-damaged homes in Cowlitz County on Feb.
+The community was ravaged by flooding from the North Fork Lewis River.
+President Bill Clinton visited Woodland and toured flood-damaged homes ion Feb.
 14, 1996.

 Flooding occurred along the Columbia River and other waterways.
 The average river level for the Columbia River is 7 to 8 feet in winter.
 On Feb.
 9, 1996, the river crested at 27.2 feet, more than 11 feet above its flood stage.

 The February 1996 flood was the most recent major flood in county history, but there have been other significant floods during the past 100 years.

 In December 1964, heavy snow followed by unusually warm temperatures and torrential rain triggered what became known as the Christmas Flood of 1964, which caused $430 million in property damage and killed 47 people across a four-state region.
 The Columbia River crested at 27.7 feet on Dec.
 25, 1964, the sixth highest on record.

 The river’s all-time crest, 31 feet, occurred on June 13, 1948, the second highest on record, two weeks after the start of the Vanport Flood.
-The flood deluged the now-abandoned city of Vanport with as much as 10 feet of water.
-Vanport, which at the time was Oregon’s second largest city, was destroyed and 15 people were killed.
+The flood deluged the now-abandoned community of Vanport with as much as 10 feet of water.
+Vanport, which at the time was Oregon’s second largest urban community, was destroyed and 15 people were killed.